Employee emergency plans and fire prevention plans.

 (1) Emergency action plan.

 (a) Scope and application.
-This subdivision applies to all emergency action plans required by a particular WISHA standard.
-The emergency action plan shall be in writing, and shall cover those designated actions employers and employees must take to ensure employee safety from fire and other emergencies.
+This subdivision applies to all emergency action plans required by a particular DOSH standard.
+You must put the emergency action plan in writing, and it must cover those designated actions employers and employees must take to ensure employee safety from fire and other emergencies.

 (b) Elements.
-The following elements, at a minimum, shall be included in the plan:
+You must include the following elements, at a minimum, in the plan:

 (i) Emergency escape procedures and emergency escape route assignments;

 (ii) Procedures to be followed by employees who remain to operate critical plant operations before they evacuate;

 (iii) Procedures to account for all employees after emergency evacuation has been completed;